cjshelton/blog/_posts/2019-01-31-creating-the-blog.md

 ## Creating the Walking Skeleton

 As I do with most projects (in and out of work), I always try to start off with the most basic product and use that to setup my local development environment and prove the whole build and release process.
 Having both of these in place early makes development a smoother and more efficient experience.
-Solving issues with your envorironment or release process is much easier when there are fewer variables involved -- a small code base lessens the chance that any early issues are being caused by your code.
+Solving issues with your environment or release process is much easier when there are fewer variables involved -- a small code base lessens the chance that any early issues are being caused by your code.

 #### Setting up my Local Dev Environment